Advising Tips

 Students with Disabilities

 CVTC welcomes individuals with disabilities.
 We will provide and coordinate reasonable accommodations for all individuals with documented disabilities.
-Students that might benefit from accommodations during their college experience at CVTC can contact Diversity Resources at 715-833-6234 or diversity@cvtc.edu to determine what accommodations they may be eligible for and what documentation may be required.
+Students that might benefit from accommodations during their college experience at CVTC can contact the Student Success and Accessibility team at 715-833-6234 or access@cvtc.edu to determine what accommodations they may be eligible for and what documentation may be required.

-Title IX Pregnancy and Postpartum
+Title IX Pregnancy and Related Conditions

-Pre-Program Information
+Pre-Core Information

-Courses Available to Pre-Program Students
+Courses Available to Pre-core Students

 By completing the courses listed below ahead of time, students can decrease their credit load when they reach the highly demanding core program courses and increase their success rate in the program.
-It is strongly recommended that pre-program students complete these courses while waiting to enroll (or before enrolling) in the core program.
-Students who complete these courses as pre-program students will NOT be able to finish the program early; core program courses must be taken sequentially.
+It is strongly recommended that pre-core students complete these courses while waiting to enroll (or before enrolling) in the core program.
+Students who complete these courses as pre-core students will NOT be able to finish the program early; core program courses must be taken sequentially.

-These courses are typical for pre-program students:
+These courses are typical for pre-core students:

-• 809-198 Intro to Psychology or 809-251 General Psychology or 809-188 Developmental Psychology
+- 809-198 Intro to Psychology or 809-251 General Psychology or 809-188 Developmental Psychology

-• 801-136 English Composition 1 or 801-219 English Composition 1
+- 801-136 English Composition 1 or 801-219 English Composition 1

-• 801-197 Technical Reporting
+- 801-197 Technical Reporting

-• 809-196 Introduction to Sociology or 809-271 Introductory Sociology
+- 809-196 Introduction to Sociology or 809-271 Introductory Sociology

 Transfer Credit

 Students planning to transfer to a university have the option to take 200-level courses that will count toward general education requirements in the four-year degree being pursued.
 While some of the 100-level general education courses listed on the program requirements may meet approval for transfer, the 200-level courses are more widely accepted for transfer.
 To determine what courses may transfer, utilize Transferology.com.
 Students should also contact the college or university they are pursuing to determine exactly what the school will accept and when to seek admission.
-Students should maintain contact with the other institution, given that program requirements are subject to change.
+Students should maintain contact with the other institution given that program requirements are subject to change.

 Demanding Coursework